fabian-born/fabian-born.github.io/_posts/2024-09-19-GitOps-with-ArgoCD.md

 apiVersion: argoproj.io/v1alpha1
 kind: AppProject
 metadata:
-  name: my-project  # The name of the ArgoCD project
+  name: argocddemo # The name of the ArgoCD project
   namespace: argocd # The namespace where ArgoCD is installed (usually 'argocd')
 spec:
   description: "My project for managing apps with ArgoCD"